archcoding-books/papers/storage/haystack/haystack.md

 stable even as the volume of traffic varies significantly (up to 3x over the 3 week period).
 For a write-enabled box the read performance is impacted by three primary factors.
-First, as the number of photos stored on the ma- chine increases, the read traffic to that machine also in- creases (compare week-over-week traffic in figure 10).
+First, as the number of photos stored on the machine increases, the read traffic to that machine also increases (compare week-over-week traffic in figure 10).
 Second, photos on write-enabled machines are cached in the Cache while they are not cached for a read-only machine^3.
 This suggests that the buffer cache would be more effective for a read-only machine.
-Third, recently written photos are usually read back immediately be- cause Facebook highlights recent content.
+Third, recently written photos are usually read back immediately because Facebook highlights recent content.
 Such reads on Write-enabled boxes will always hit in the buffer cache and improve the hit rate of the buffer cache.
 The shape of the line in the figure is the result of a combination of